Time Pressure in Software Engineering: A Systematic Review: Threats to validity

+The inexperience of the first author on performing systematic reviews can be mentioned as a threat to validity.
+However, other authors had previous experience on conducting systematic literature reviews and they provided guidance.
+First author had gained experience on conducting the previous work~\cite{kuutila2017reviewing}.
+Similarly, reviewer bias in study selection could be an issue.
+We tried to solve this as best as we could by marking even remotely borderline cases up for discussion as explained in Section ~\ref{sec:methodology}.

-Qualitative coding of the papers with Nvivo was also an iterative process.
-Some details could have been missed in the coding due to errors in this stage.
+We could could have missed some details in the qualitative coding phase with NVivo due to errors in this stage.
 We are also aware of some more recent papers on the topic that were published during the analysis of the collected literature~\cite{salman2018effect,kuutila2018using}.
 However, adding the most recent papers to the analysis would be a never-ending circle.

-Last, we want to mention publication bias as a threat to these findings ~\cite{sutton2000empirical}.
-It can be formulated that results, where no links between time pressure and investigated processes or approaches are found, might have less of a chance of being published.
+Last, we want to mention publication bias as a threat to these findings~\cite{sutton2000empirical}.
+It can be formulated that results, where no links between time pressure and investigated processes or approaches are found, might have a smaller chance of being published.